-This is a simple question to ask that have an immediate impact to your salon business.
+This is a simple question to ask that has an immediate impact on your salon business.
 But we often forget about it.

 If you install the habit of always re-booking your clients for their next visit during their appointment, you’ll improve your clients’ visit frequency and reduce the risk that they’ll book with someone else the next time.

 It’s as simple as that.

 This is probably the most simple marketing tactic on this list, but it’s so important.